Democracy Summer Maryland: Mobilizing the Future!

 Note: We have weekend activities and events on many weekend days.
 Attending several of these events is essential for the full Democracy Summer experience.

 If you are interested in what Democracy Summer projects in other locations did in 2018, further information can be obtained from www.DemocracySummerPAC.com.
-More information about opportunities to be involved in a Democracy Summer program outside Maryland are forthcoming.
+More information about opportunities to be involved in a Democracy Summer program outside Maryland in 2019 are forthcoming.

 Democracy Summer Maryland Office Location: